Holographic fluids: a thermodynamic road to quantum physics: Nonequilibrium thermodynamics of Korteweg fluids

 \subsection{Balances and state spaces}

 In this section, the formulas are presented both with and without indices.
-The index notation is best considered abstract; it does not refer to Descartes's coordinates but clarifies higher-order tensors' tensorial properties and contractions.
-Upper and lower indices are distinguished, and identical ones denote contractions.
+The index notation is best considered abstract; it does not refer to Descartes's coordinates but clarifies the tensorial properties and contractions of higher-order tensors.
+The upper and lower indices are distinguished, and identical ones denote contractions.